 Vinification and ageing:

-The must is macerated for 12 hours and fermented at a cold temperature of 50°F for 20 days.
-Fermentation occurs half in stainless steel tank and half in cement.
+The must is macerated for 12 hours and fermented at a cold temperature of 50F for 20 days.
+Fermentation occurs half in stainless steel tanks and half in cement.
 Fermentation in cement allows for the softest process of micro-oxygenation.
-For aging, the wine sees no oak; rather it is aged in stainless steel tank.
-To retain the Malvar grape’s crisp, fresh aromas and clean stone fruit flavors on the palate, stainless steel is a neutral vessel that doesn’t introduce any additional aromas or flavors.
+For aging, the wine sees no oak; rather it is aged in stainless steel tanks.
+To retain the Malvar grape's crisp, fresh aromas and clean stone fruit flavors on the palate, stainless steel is a neutral vessel that doesn't introduce any additional aromas or flavors.

 Location, Soil, Climate:

-The vineyards are located in Zone 7, southeast of Madrid in the town of Arganda del Rey, within the Arganda subregion, at 750 meters (2,460 ft.) elevation.
+The vineyards are located in Zone 7, southeast of Madrid in the town of Arganda del Rey, within the Arganda subregion, at 645 m ( 2,116 ft) elevation.
 The poor clay and limestone soils with sandy subsoil yield concentrated, small grapes with balanced sugar and acidity.
-For climate, the average temperature from April-October is 66.7ºF with 20.1 inches of yearly rainfall in Arganda.
+For climate, the average temperature from April-October is 66.7F with 20.1 inches of yearly rainfall in Arganda.
 The southern Continental climate has hot days and cool nights, crucial to the slower, balanced ripening of the grapes.